andrescosta/jobico-fn/README.md

 ## Introduction

-Welcome to Jobico – An Experimental, Multi-Tenancy asynchronous computing Platform!
+Jobico: Multitenant Job Processing with WebAssembly

-Jobico is a Go project designed for experimental development, with a focus on exploring asynchronous computing using WebAssembly (WASM) in a multi-tenancy environment.
-It prioritizes flexibility and customization, allowing tenants to define events, validate incoming data using JSON Schema, and execute custom programs in any WASM-compatible language.
+Jobico is an open-source platform designed for defining and processing jobs as a collection of events.
+Its core features revolve around multi-tenancy and language-agnostic execution via WebAssembly, making it suitable for various use cases requiring scalability and flexibility.

 ## Key Characteristics